 We make every effort to ensure your data is kept safe.
 Any information we collect from you will be kept confidential and stored in a highly secure server at the University of Edinburgh.
 Only authorised staff on the REACH Team, who have completed the appropriate data security and data governance training, will have access to this database.

 Details of your specific diagnosis as well as personal information you share (name, age, address, gender) will be stored on the database, hosted by the University of Edinburgh.
 This information is required to enable us to match you with asthma research studies.
 If we publish any research or other documents based on information from the database, this will not identify you by name.

 Providing information such as your age, gender and address, as well as information about your asthma, helps us to better match you with studies that you are able to participate in.

-No. You will be notified of research studies that you qualify for but it is up to you to contact the researcher to enrol or get more information unless you give additional permission for researchers to directly contact you.
+No. You will be notified of research studies that you qualify for but it is up to you to contact the researcher to consent to taking part in the study.